devonwa/devonwa.github.io/_posts/2016-09-01-installing-and-using-LAMMPS-with-ASE.md

 make yes-manybody
 ```

 If you decide you no longer want an optional package, simply change `make yes-manybody` to `make no-manybody`.
-If you decide you want another package after LAMMPS is built, simply run the `make yes-package` command.
-Then build LAMMPS again.
+If you decide you want another package after LAMMPS is built, simply run the `make yes-package` command and then build LAMMPS again.
 Nothing special required.

 #### <a id="ReaxFF"></a>ReaxFF